pdf-association/arlington-pdf-model/TestGrammar/README.md

 ```
 *Informational Messages (cyan):*
 ```
+Info: PDF version is forced by command line to be ...
 Info: found a Metadata key in ...
 Info: found an Associated File AF key in ...
 Info: second class key ... is not defined in Arlington for ...